 As eLearning designers (and instructional designers), it’s our job to take all of that raw content and organize it into a cohesive, engaging, and effective course.
-While there are many different strategies and processes for how you transform raw content into a completed eLearning course, I’ve always been a huge proponent of using a storyboard.
+While there are many different strategies and processes for how you transform raw content into a completed eLearning course, in addition to creating a course outline, I’ve always been a huge proponent of using an eLearning storyboard.

 An eLearning storyboard is simply a document that outlines the learning content, slide-by-slide or screen-by-screen.

-In this post, I’ll give you an overview of the two main types of eLearning storyboards, and share tips for when you should use each in your eLearning development process.
+In this post, I’ll give you an overview of these two main types of eLearning storyboards, and share tips for when you should use each in your eLearning development process.

-Out of all of the different types of eLearning storyboards that you can create, perhaps the most common is a written storyboard.
-A written storyboard is the type of storyboard that most closely aligns with my description above: a document that outlines the learning content, slide-by-slide or screen-by-screen.
+Out of all of the different types of eLearning storyboards that you can create, perhaps the most common is a written eLearning storyboard.
+A written eLearning storyboard is the type that most closely aligns with my description above: a document that outlines the learning content, slide-by-slide or screen-by-screen.

-I prefer to use a written storyboard with almost every project I work on, especially when there’s a lot of subject matter expert involvement.
+I prefer to use a written eLearning storyboard with almost every project I work on, especially when there’s a lot of subject matter experts involvement.
 In my experience, I find that written storyboards help focus my reviewers on the course content, rather than how the course will look and feel.

-Unlike a written storyboard, a visual storyboard is focused not only on the course content, but also the course design.
-A visual storyboard is a hybrid between a written storyboard and a visual prototype.
+Unlike a written eLearning storyboard, a visual eLearning storyboard is focused not only on the course content, but also the course design.
+A visual eLearning storyboard is a hybrid between a written storyboard and a visual prototype.